Generally no, with one exception.... and there are conditions on that exception.

 As for the rest of Iraq - forget it for now. maybe one day (look at places like Split which were once battle zones and now, 20 years later, are thriving tourist destinations once again).

-what kind of food does the people eat in Irag what is there saftey rules and what is the matter while there eatting and what is the main color for the flowers over 5 years agoAnswered by Stacy via WorldNomads.com
+what kind of food does the people eat in Irag what is there saftey rules and what is the matter while there eatting and what is the main color for the flowers almost 6 years agoAnswered by Stacy via WorldNomads.com